 The OpenField Console application requires an internet connection and access to our OpenField Web servers in order to perform the initial installation, as well as OpenField 'Syncs' to sync up and down data and athlete information for the OpenField Account.

-OpenField uses standard Web Ports, HTTPS Port 443 to establish a connection with our OpenField Web servers.
-It is recommended that the OpenField Console application has sufficient permissions to access standard Web Ports and HTTPS Port 443.
+OpenField uses standard Web Ports, HTTPS Ports 443 and 43435 to establish a connection with our OpenField Web servers.
+It is recommended that the OpenField Console application has sufficient permissions to access standard Web Ports and HTTPS Ports 443 and 43435.

 If your I.T Policies include whitelisted URLs, please ensure the above URLs are whitelisted.

 If additional technical URLs or Web IP Addresses are required for an IT Policy whitelist, please contact support.